 This is the amount that you pay for each condition/accident claimed.

 Any accident, injury or illness which has already happened or is showing clinical signs prior to commencement of cover; is classed as pre-existing.
-Any illness that occurs in the first 21 days of cover (waiting period) or are pre-existing conditions are not covered.
+Any illness that occurs in the first 21 days or 28 days of cover (waiting period, please check the PDS if you are unsure) or are pre-existing conditions are not covered.
 If your pet was injured or ill at any time before the commencement of your insurance, we will not cover any costs relating to that injury or illness.
 This applies regardless of whether or not we place any exclusions for the injury or illness in your certificate of insurance.

 This is due to two main reasons:

 1: Just like humans, as our pets age, they may be more likely to have health hiccups.
 Cats and dogs age faster than we do, which means that their veterinary treatment costs are likely to go up rapidly each year too.
 As a result, the cost of insuring your pet will also increase as they get older.

 The overall cost of medical treatment for pets has risen in recent years due to the increased availability of medical treatments, technology-enabled services and the ongoing demand for these services, providing pet’s a longer and healthier life.

 While this is great news for the care of our pets, these treatments come at a significant cost.
 Year on year treatment costs increase, and this is factored into the cost of pet insurance.